 The RRAA process is there to provide for unexpected and uncontrollable situations.
 The process is not there for recurring difficulties or routine life events; it is meant to cover exceptional circumstances.

 You need to submit your RRAA within 5 working days of the submission deadline or exam.
 A late RRAA may be accepted, but you will need to explain why it was late and provide evidence for the delay.
+Note that a RRAA submitted after the publication of your results will not be accepted in any circumstances; you may be able to Appeal depending on the reason why you are late in informing the University of your circumstances.
+See the University's Extenuating Circumstances Policy and Procedure for more information on this.

 Long term problems - Learning Contracts & taking a break in study